-To further clarify when sales tax should be added to the estimate, see Sections 1-07.2(1) and 1-07.2(2) of the Standard Specifications for Road, Bridge, and Municipal Construction.
+To further clarify when sales tax should be added to the estimate, see Sections 107.2(1) and 1-07.2(2) of the Standard Specifications for Road, Bridge, and Municipal Construction.

-7. Engineering Costs

-Engineering costs for Work by State Agreements are computed as a proration of the total cost of the agreement to the total cost of the project.
+- Engineering Costs Engineering costs for Work by State Agreements are computed as a proration of the total cost of the agreement to the total cost of the project.
 The engineering percentage rate to be used for estimating and progress payment purposes shall be taken from the Plans Preparation Manual.
-Include a note in Exhibit B, after the Agreement Cost Summary, explaining the engineering costs used in this agreement.

-8. Administrative Overhead

-a.
-Indirect Cost Rate

-When WSDOT is to perform work for a utility, WSDOT shall apply its current Indirect Cost Rate to the total project costs.
-The current Indirect Cost Rate is calculated by the HQ Division of Accountability and Financial Services (AFS).
+Include a note in Exhibit B, after the Agreement Cost Summary, explaining the engineering costs used in the agreement. - 8.
+Administrative Overhead - a.
+Indirect Cost Rate When WSDOT performs work for a utility, WSDOT shall apply its current Indirect Cost Rate to the total project costs.
+The current Indirect Cost Rate is calculated by the HQ Division of Accounting & Financial Services (AFS).
 New rates must be approved by FHWA prior to WSDOT being able to charge them.
-The rates are then effective during the current federal fiscal year, which is October 1 through September 31 of the following year.

-b.
-Reciprocating Overhead Agreement

-If the utility is owned and operated by a municipality and a Reciprocating Overhead Agreement\ exists between the municipality and WSDOT, then the Indirect Cost Rate is not applied.
+The rates are then effective during the current federal fiscal year, which is July 1 through June 30 of the following year. - Reciprocating Overhead Agreement If the utility is owned and operated by a municipality, and a Reciprocating Overhead Agreement1 exists between the municipality and WSDOT, then the Indirect Cost Rate is not applied.
 Include a note in Exhibit B, at the end of the Agreement Cost Summary, explaining that the Indirect Cost Rate was not applied to the agreement costs due to the existence of a Reciprocating Overhead Agreement.
 Show the agreement number and the effective date.

+1 In a Memorandum from the Chief Engineer on April 29, 2010, the department was instructed that as of July 1, 2011, these agreements are no longer in effect, and as of June 2013, the use of Overhead Agreements will be discontinued.

 Regions request approval for new Reciprocating Overhead Agreements from the HQ AFS.
 New agreements will not be approved by the AFS unless WSDOT will actually receive a benefit by doing so.
 New agreements will also not be approved solely for the benefit of the city, town, or county.
-The Region Accounting Office maintains a current list of Reciprocating Overhead Agreements.
+The region Accounting Office maintains a current list of Reciprocating Overhead Agreements.

-9. Cost Sharing

-When WSDOT and the utility share the cost of the relocation, the method of establishing each party's share must be shown in Exhibit B. Express the shared costs in percentages using one of the following two methods:

-- The percentage was established by comparing cost estimates of work for which each party is responsible. - The percentage was established by comparing the length of the facility for which each party is responsible.
+- 9. Cost Sharing When WSDOT and the utility share the cost of the relocation, the method of establishing each party's share must be shown in Exhibit B. Show the shared costs in percentages using one of the following two methods: - The percentage was established by comparing cost estimates of work for which each party is responsible. - The percentage was established by comparing the length of the facility for which each party is responsible.
 This is acceptable only if the construction features are reasonably similar for each party's portion of the facility.

-The first method is preferred, since it eliminates the impact that variables can have on the cost of the work.
+The first method is preferred because it eliminates the impact that variables can have on the cost of the work.
 Exhibit B should note that this percentage split is fixed and shall be applied to the actual cost of the work.

-10. Agreement Summary Sheet

-A page titled "Agreement Summary Sheet" may be included as the last page of Exhibit B of a Construction Agreement or an Agreement Amendment.
-The Agreement Summary Sheet will contain all costs attributed to any agreements sharing the same agreement number, such as the original Construction Agreement and all subsequent Agreement Amendments.
-An example of information on an Agreement Summary Sheet is shown below:
+10. Agreement Summary Sheet - A page titled "Agreement Summary Sheet" may be included as the last page of Exhibit B of a Construction Agreement or an Agreement Amendment.
+The Agreement Summary Sheet will contain all costs attributed to a single agreement number, such as the original Construction Agreement and all subsequent Agreement Amendments.
+Following is an example of information on an Agreement Summary Sheet: